Buttercup

 Go for the cafe-bistro lane, not a high-ceremony meal

-Tradeoff is that many specifics are not verified here: there is no confirmed chef name, tasting format, signature dish list, price tier, seat count, bar-dining setup, or private-room detail in the available data.
-Choose Buttercup for a smart-casual Chicago meal with a verified recognition note; look elsewhere if the plan depends on a more formal occasion format or highly specific service details.
+Details such as chef name, tasting format, signature dish list, price tier, seat count, bar-dining setup, or private-room availability are not specified.
+Choose Buttercup for a smart-casual Chicago meal with Star Wine List recognition; look elsewhere if the plan depends on a more formal occasion format or highly specific service details.

 Best use case: flexible cafe-bistro plans, with later hours on weekends